SMARTlab-Purdue/SMARTmBOT/README.md

 ![GitHub markdown](https://github.com/SMARTlab-Purdue/SMARTmBOT/blob/main/media/wiki/SMARTmBOT_GitHub.jpg)

-The goal of this repository is to introduce a new, flexible, scalable, and fully opensource mobile robot platform, called SMARTmBOT (v2021).
+The goal of this repository is to introduce a new, flexible, scalable, and fully opensource mobile robot platform, called SMARTmBOT (v2021), and to provide a detailed tutorial, and all design files and source codes to help you build your own SMARTmbOT.
 SMARTmBOT supports a new Robot Operating System 2 (ROS2) on Raspberry Pi 4.
-This repository provides a tutorial, and all design files and source codes so that you can build SMARTmBOT it by yourself.
-SMARTmbOT can be useful for studying the basics of robotics, especially mobile robotics.
+Thus, SMARTmbOT can be useful for studying the basics of robotics, especially mobile robotics.
 It can also be used to study advanced topics such as swarm robotics.

 Please refer to our [Wiki page](https://github.com/SMARTlab-Purdue/SMARTmBOT/wiki) for a detailed tutorial on SMARTmBOT.
 You can also read the tutorial in pdf at [SMARTmBOT's guide](https://github.com/SMARTlab-Purdue/SMARTmBOT/blob/main/Documents/SMARTmBOT_Manual.pdf), and watch a full demo video of the SMARTmBOT at <https://youtu.be/cn3vcqFgf90>.